gizmo-platform/website/content/sourcing.md

 with recognition that the board was designed by the authors listed on the license.

-If you really, _really_, want a Gizmo now, and are willing to put in some work to get it, you can go directly to our manufacturing partner PCBWay and place an order.
-Some things to keep in mind while doing
-this:
+We fabricate our boards at PCBWay, and you can place orders directly from our supplier at the same cost we pay.
+There are a few limitations with doing this, so keep the following in mind:

   * You'll need to place a minimum order of 5 boards.
   * Make sure that you specify you want boards *AND* assembly when